Web Design & Dev

 • Decision avoidance.

 But the thing is, web design elements can help you avoid overwhelming your web visitors.
-Moreover, the right visual hierarchy may even increase conversion rates.
+Moreover, the right visual hierarchy in scrolling website design may even increase conversion rates.

 In web design, visual hierarchy refers to the arranging of different elements based on their level of importance.
 In addition to placing conversion-driving details, it also dictates that the highlighted data needs to be bigger, de-centered, and of a contrasting color to its surroundings.